Adding a Frontend

 An aside: As a process dev, you should be aware that HTTP resources served in this way can be accessed by other processes running on the same node, regardless of whether the paths are authenticated or not.
 This can be a security risk: if your app is handling sensitive actions from the frontend, a malicious app could make those API requests instead.
 You should never expect users to "only install non-malicious apps" — instead, use a secure subdomain to isolate your app's HTTP resources from other processes.
 See the HTTP Server API for more details.

-In my_chess/src/lib.rs:
+In my-chess/src/lib.rs:

 #![allow(unused)]